run-z/rollup-plugin-flat-dts/README.md

             as: 'web',              // belong to `my-package/web` sub-module.
                                     // (Would be `my-package/browser` if omitted)
             lib: 'DOM',             // Add `DOM` library reference.
+            refs: false,            // Do not add triple-slash file references to other entries.
+                                    // Otherwise, a file reference will be added for each entry this one refers.
             file: 'web/index.d.ts', // Write type definitions to separate `.d.ts` file.
                                     // (Would be written to main `index.d.ts` if omitted) },